 Some people feel more focused and responsive when they delay their first meal until 2 or 3 pm.
-If you try it this way, you can have a cup of plain herbal tea or black coffee in the morning to help against any feelings of hunger.
+If you try it this way, you can have a cup of plain herbal tea or black coffee in the morning to help offset any feelings of hunger.
 A hot liquid does wonders at satisfying hunger!

 Others feel best when they eat a light breakfast shortly after they wake up.

 But try it out one way for at least a couple of days, then switch it up, and see how you feel!

 If you’re looking for another option on when to do your intermittent fasting, you might want to look into 5:2 fasting.
 This type of fasting simply means eating like normal for five days a week, and then reducing your intake to just 500-600 calories twice a week.
 For more info on this fasting method, check out this post: The 5:2 Diet: What it is, 7 Myths About It, How to lose 50 lbs, Recipes, and More.

 To start intermittent fasting, first, decide on your intermittent fasting schedule.
 You’ll want to decide around what time periods you’ll be eating, and how long you want to fast.

 For example, when I’m intermittent fasting, I have breakfast around 10:30, and I’m done eating around 2-3:30.
 This way I can get in around 19-20 hours of fasting.

 One of the most common types of intermittent fasting is 8/16, which means 8 hours of eating and 16 hours of fasting.
 So if you ate breakfast at 11am, you’d stop eating around 7pm.

 If you’re just starting out, begin with about 14 hours of fasting and build up from there.
 So, the day you start fasting, you might eat breakfast at 8 am, eat a little extra food that morning and afternoon, and have your last meal or snack at around 6 pm.